elastisys/compliantkubernetes-kubespray/release/README.md

 Changelogs are for humans, not machines.
 Keep messages in human readable form rather than commits or code.
 Commits or pull requests can off course be linked.
-Add messages as bullet points under one of theese categories:
+Add messages as bullet points under one of these categories:

 - Breaking changes
 - Release notes